-Kremlin claims international law "no longer exists" and vows to build up its potential
+Kremlin claims international law "no longer exists" and vows to build up Russia's potential

 Dmitry Peskov, press secretary for Kremlin leader Vladimir Putin, has complained that international law no longer exists and said Russia needs to focus on its own interests and build up its capabilities.